 Many Asian jurisdictions do not have an autonomous sanctions regime and only implement United Nations (UN) sanctions, which include (among other things) financial and trade-related sanctions.

 Hong Kong only implements UN sanctions.
-This is generally also the case for Singapore, although Singapore has recently imposed additional sanctions in response to the Russia–Ukraine conflict.
-The restrictions are fairly limited compared to the wide-ranging sanctions imposed by Western jurisdictions such as the United States, the European Union and the United Kingdom.
+This is generally also the case for Singapore, although Singapore has imposed additional sanctions in response to the Russia–Ukraine conflict.
+The restrictions are limited compared with the wide-ranging sanctions imposed by Western jurisdictions such as the United States, the European Union and the United Kingdom.
 They include: